If you want to bring change 2 mind – your own – or someone else’s, and you read my article on Mind Development Hypnosis and NLP, you understand that:

 All positions have value.
 And just like with anything else, if overused or used inappropriately, can create problems.

-Try this Mind power exercise to see how emotionally flexible you are.
+Try this Mind power technique to see how emotionally flexible you are.

 1. Think of a situation that involved another person that you perceive with SOME discomfort.
 One that you WANT to feel better about.